-Community cen Community centres and libraries: Regents Park Ward Organisation Description Building Services Present condition/opportunity Surma Community Voluntary sector managed Purpose built centre on two levels Advice, adult education, health sessions, including Options being considered for the building, which has out of date accommodation.
+Community cen tres and libraries: Community centres and libraries: Regents Park Ward Organisation Description Building Services Present condition/opportunity Surma Voluntary sector Purpose built centre Advice, adult education, Options being considered for the building, which has Community managed on two levels health sessions, including out of date accommodation.
 One option is to re- Centre, 1 community comprising offices, doctor's surgery, youth provide the centre in its existing location as part of a Robert Street, centre providing groundfloor meeting club. redevelopment.
-NW1 services to local Bengali residents space, large hall on the first floor.
-The West Euston Partnership One Stop Shop, Hampstead Road (corner with Robert Street) NW1 Advice centre, also provides office accommodation for the West Euston Partnership Currently housed in a temporary portacabin, but due to move to new purpose-built accommodation Advice and guidance on job hunting, careers, education and training for adults and young people aged 13 - 19 years.
-WEP is due to move to new purpose built accommodation in Hampstead Road which will be provided by British Land within the nearby Regents Place development.
-The West Euston Healthy Community Project (also known as the H-pod) Cumberland Market, NW1 Healthy living centre provided by the West Euston Partnership, Camden Primary Care Trust and Sure Start Euston Single storey building situated on the edge of open space next to the Regents Park Medical Centre Range of services, including health information, exercise classes, mother and toddler drop in sessions The West Euston Partnership is likely to retain its activities this current accommodation, in addition to the move from the Hampstead Road premises to Regents Place.
+NW1 services to local space, large hall on Bengali residents the first floor.
+The West Advice centre, Currently housed in Advice and guidance on WEP is due to move to new purpose built Euston also provides a temporary job hunting, careers, accommodation in Hampstead Road which will be Partnership office portacabin, but due education and training for provided by British Land within the nearby Regents One Stop accommodation to move to new adults and young people Place development.
+Shop, for the West purpose-built aged 13 - 19 years.
+Hampstead Euston accommodation Road (corner Partnership with Robert Street) NW1 The West Healthy living Single storey Range of services, The West Euston Partnership is likely to retain its Euston Healthy centre provided building situated on including health activities this current accommodation, in addition to Community by the West the edge of open information, exercise the move from the Hampstead Road premises to Project (also Euston space next to the classes, mother and Regents Place. known as the Partnership, Regents Park toddler drop in sessions (pod-H Camden Primary Medical Centre Cumberland Care Trust and Market, NW1 Sure Start Euston

-Community cen Community centres and libraries: Regents Park Ward Organisation Description Building Services Present condition/opportunity The Third Age Project, the Crypt Centre, basement of St Mary Magdalene Church, Munster Square, NW1 Voluntary sector organisation providing services mainly to people aged 60 and over Crypt in the basement of St Mary Magdalene Church Range of services for older people including a lunch club, exercise classes, a Good Neighbour scheme, social events The Crypt was refurbished in 1997 with funding from the Single Regeneration Budget and the Church Urban Fund.
-Regents Park Children's Centre, Augustus Street, NW1 Nursery.
-Council-run service Purpose built nursery centre.
-New first floor extension.
-Nursery offering full day care with places for childen aged 6 months to 3 years; nursery class with places for children aged 3 - 5 years, after school care for children attending nursery classes at local Schools.
-Also provides family and health services.
-Long waiting list for day care places.
-New first floor extension has enabled the Centre to expand places, and there is no room for further expansion on the site.
-Regents Park Library, Compton Close, off Robert Street, NW1 Public library: Council-run service Purpose built single storey building, including library, children's library and learning centre with 12 personal computers Library, children's library, activities for under 5s, homework club, learning centre with providing free internet access and computer learning sessions Due to council budget cuts, Regent's Park Library is set to close in 2013.
-Camden is currently working to consider future uses on the site Samuel Lithgow Youth Centre, 69-75 Voluntary sector managed building which Purpose built community centre on two floors.
-Services are listed below In 2008 Samuel Lithgow secured funding from the Big Lottery, from a S106 planning agreement, from the Council's capital funding pot and from charitable
+Community cer Community centres and libraries: Regents Park Ward Regents Park Ward Organisation Description Building Services Present condition/opportunity The Third Age Project, the Crunt Centre Voluntary sector organisation Crypt in the basement of St Mary Mandalene Church Range of services for older people including a The Crypt was refurbished in 1997 with funding from the Single Regeneration Budget and the Church basement of St services mainly classes, a Good Mary to people aged Neighbour scheme, social Magdalene Church, 60 and over events Munster Souare, NW1 Regents Park Nursery.
+Nursery offering full day Long waiting list for day care places.
+New first floor Cantra Cantra Council-run first floor extension care with places for childen aged 6 months to extension has enabled the Centre to expand places, and there is no room for further expansion on the site Augustus 3 years; nursery class Street, NW1 with places for children aged 3 - 5 years, after school care for children attending nursery classes at local Schools Regents Park Public library: Purpose built single Library, children's library, Due to council budget cuts, Regent's Park Library is Library, Council-run storey building, activities for under 5s, set to close in 2013.
+Camden is currently working to Compton service including library, homework club, learning consider future uses on the site Close, off centre with providing free Kobert Street, learning centre with internet access and i∠ persorial computers computer rearring sessions Samuel Voluntary sector Purpose built Services are listed below In 2008 Samuel Lithgow secured funding from the Lithgow Youth managed community centre on Big Lottery, from a S106 planning agreement, from Centre, 69-75 building which two floors. the Council's capital funding pot and from charitable Stanhope Street NW1 provides a range sources to fund the construction of a two storey extension and the refurbishment of facilities within 01 001, 1444